 The current essay will delve into the Lizardo v.
 Denny Inc. NDIappeal case.
 Towards this end, the paper will seek to provide a succinct description as to how Denny’s management and security guards could have handled this situation.
 Additionally, an explanation of the daytime occupation for Denny’s security guards will be provided to demonstrate how it influenced the judges’ decision on the Lizardo v.
 Denny Inc. NDIcase.
 Further, the paper will attempt to justify the District Court’s decision in the case as far as discrimination is concerned.
 Lastly, an assessment of how the case can be a precedent in other cases as well as conclusions drawn from the precedent will be examined.

 The plaintiffs entered the crowded restaurant where the employees were busy due to the morning ‘rush.’
 At this time, bars close and patrons flock in search of foodstuff.
 Apart from Hasegawa, all plaintiffs patronized Regatta bar in Sheraton Hotel prior to going to Denny’s.
 On arrival, there were other people who waited for tables.
 Moreover, there were other minorities seated in the restaurant including many African-Americans and a single Asian-American (Young, 2006).
-Some Caucasians entered after these plaintiffs and sat before them de to anger, Plaintiff Chiu talked to Milissia Kirts, a hostess, regarding the long wait and further suggested that they were racially discriminated.
+Some Caucasians entered after these plaintiffs and sat before hem due to anger, Plaintiff Chiu talked to Milissia Kirts, a hostess, regarding the long wait and further suggested that they were racially discriminated.
 Milissia Kirts was annoyed by the accusation.
 Lizardo complained that her gesture was ridiculous.
 Kenneth Adams, a security officer, escorted him from the restaurant.
 The other Asian-Americans followed them out.

 Get 19% OFF